biocypher/biochatter-paper/manuscript.md

 To keep the framework effective and sustainable, we focus on reusing existing open-source libraries and tools, while adapting the advancements from the wider LLM community to the biomedical domain.
 The transparency we emphasise at every step of the framework is essential to a sustainable application of LLMs in biomedical research and beyond [@doi:10.1038/d41586-024-00029-4].

+To facilitate efficient human-AI interaction, a "lingua franca" is required; symbolic representations of concepts are required at least at the surface level of the conversation [@doi:10.1609/aaai.v36i11.21488].
+We enable interaction with LLMs on a symbolic level by providing ontological grounding via the synergy of BioChatter with BioCypher KGs.
+The configuration of BioCypher KGs allows the user to specify the contextual domain by mapping KG concepts to existing ontologies and custom terminology.
+This way, we guarantee an overlap in the contextual understanding of user and LLM despite the generic nature of most pre-trained models.

-To account for the requirements of biomedical research workflows, we take particular care to guarantee robustness and objective evaluation of LLM behaviour and their performance in interaction with other parts of the framework.
+We take particular care to guarantee robustness and objective evaluation of LLM behaviour and their performance in interaction with other parts of the framework.
 We achieve this goal by implementing a living benchmarking framework that allows the automated evaluation of LLMs, prompts, and other components ([https://biochatter.org/benchmark/](https://biochatter.org/benchmark/)).
-Even the most recent and biomedicine-specific benchmarking efforts are small-scale manual approaches that do not consider the full matrix of possible combinations of components, and many benchmarks are performed by accessing web interfaces of LLMs, which obfuscates important parameters such as model version and temperature [@biollmbench].
+Even the most recent biomedicine-specific benchmarking efforts are small-scale manual approaches that do not consider the full matrix of possible combinations of components, and many benchmarks are performed by accessing web interfaces of LLMs, which obfuscates important parameters such as model version and temperature [@biollmbench].
 As such, a framework is a necessary step towards the objective and reproducible evaluation of LLMs.
 We prevent data leakage from the benchmark datasets into the training data of new models by encryption, which is essential for the sustainability of the benchmark as new models are released.
 The living benchmark will be updated with new questions and tasks as they arise in the community.